Blog

 The Ultimate Guide to Cat Litter Types: Clumping, Pine, Silica, and More

-Standing in the cat litter aisle of a major pet supply store can be an incredibly overwhelming experience.
-What used to be a simple choice between one or two brands of gravel has exploded into a multi-million-dollar industry.
-Today, you are faced with massive buckets of clay, bags of wood pellets, jugs of glowing silica crystals, and eco-friendly sacks of compressed walnut shells or tofu.
+Standing in the cat litter aisle of a pet supply store can be surprisingly overwhelming.
+What used to be a choice between a handful of clay brands has expanded into a multi-million-dollar industry.
+Today, you’re faced with clay buckets, wood pellets, silica crystals, and eco-friendly sacks of compressed walnut shells or tofu.

 Which one is genuinely the best?
 Is the cheap stuff dangerous?
-Will the expensive eco-friendly stuff actually stop your apartment from smelling like a barn?
+Will the expensive eco-friendly stuff actually control odor?

-The truth is, there is no single “perfect” litter.
-The best litter is a compromise between what your human nose and wallet can tolerate, and what your cat’s incredibly sensitive paws will actually accept.
-Cats are notoriously picky; if they hate the texture or smell of a new litter, they will simply use your laundry pile instead.
+The truth is, there’s no single perfect litter.
+The best choice is a compromise between what your nose and wallet can tolerate and what your cat’s paws will actually accept.
+Cats are famously picky; if they dislike the texture or smell of a new litter, they will simply use your laundry pile instead.

-Here is the ultimate, comprehensive breakdown of every major category of cat litter, outlining the pros, cons, and exactly who it is best suited for.
+Here is a breakdown of every major category of cat litter, with pros, cons, and who each one suits best.

 1. Clumping Clay Litter (Bentonite)

-Sodium bentonite clay is the undisputed king of the litter market.
-When this specific type of clay gets wet, it instantly swells and forms an incredibly hard, solid lump, trapping the urine and odor inside.
+Sodium bentonite clay is the most popular litter on the market.
+When wet, it swells and forms a hard, solid lump that traps urine and odor inside.

 Pros: